The best time to visit Puerto Maldonado depends on when you have available.

 However, many people regard the dry season (April/May to November/December) as a good time to see wildlife.
 This is because animals concentrate around fewer and smaller pools of terrestrial water.
 There is also less water to hide aquatic and semi-aquatic animals.
 These include river giant otters, anaconda and caiman making them more easily seen.

 Puerto Maldonado Celebrations

 For celebrations, Puerto Maldonado commemorates its foundation on July 10th.

 In 1901, this is the date when Don Juan Villalta was the leader of an Amazon expedition down the Tambopata River starting the settlement.
 This humble rainforest village later became the capital of the Madre de Dios region.

 Other Considerations for When To Visit

-The trade-off for visiting in the dry season is that the temperature feels hotter, on very sunny days there can be less bird activity, and its harder to find amphibians.
+The trade-off for visiting in the dry season is that the temperature feels hotter.
+On very sunny days there can be less bird activity and its harder to find amphibians.

-The main positive aspects of visiting in the wet season are fewer tourists if you enjoy more space and bird activity may be higher because of more fruit in the forest and cloudier weather.
+The main positive aspects of visiting in the wet season are fewer tourists.
+If you enjoy more space this is a perfect time.
+And the bird activity may be higher because of more fruit in the forest and cloudier weather.

 Herp enthusiasts may prefer visiting during the wetter months.
 The wetter ground makes it easier to find amphibians and reptiles.